 - Lifetime: Second conviction for any one of the top seven violations listed under one-year disqualification.

 Bus Accident Statistics

 When fatal bus accidents occur, drivers and passengers of other, more vulnerable vehicles are most often killed.
-Since 1975, only 12.4 percent of the 13,798 people killed in bus crashes were occupants of the busses involved.
+Since 1975, only 12.4 percent of the 13,798 people killed in bus crashes were occupants of the buses involved.